jaerodyne/tech4brandonjohnson/README.md

 ## TLDR; It takes all of us to enact change and progress as a society.

-*"The whole world is watching because if we can do this in Chicago, we can do it everywhere else."* - Brandon Johnson on the importance of his Mayoral Candidacy
+> *"The whole world is watching because if we can do this in Chicago, we can do it everywhere else."* - Brandon Johnson on the importance of his Mayoral Candidacy

 This is a multi-generational, multi-racial movement that takes all of us to enact change.
-I hope that you will join us and do your part because we can't do it without you: it takes all kinds to progress the advancement of human rights. ✊
+I hope that you will join us because we can't do it without you: it takes all kinds to progress the advancement of human rights. ✊

-**The Chicago Mayoral Runoff Election is on April 4th, 2023.
+# **The Chicago Mayoral Runoff Election is on April 4th, 2023.
 Let’s get to work. 👷‍♀️👷👷‍♂️🛠️⚒️**

-*–- Signed, Jillian Somera*
+## *–- Signed, Jillian Somera*
 - ➕ *Your Friendly, Neighborhood Election Coordinator for the City of Chicago and Citizen of the 32nd Ward 💙🤍❤️🤍💙*
 - ➕ *Senior Software Engineer who built multimillion dollar fraud detection technology that continues to impact millions of Americans daily*
-- ➕ *Other Manic-Accelerated Talents 🎸🎨👯‍♂️👩‍🍳🏄‍♀️📝*
+- ➕ *Other Manic-Accelerated Talents, Thanks Bipolar Disorder Type I 🎸🎨👯‍♂️👩‍🍳🏄‍♀️📝*

 ## Contribute